How to Start Implementing SEL in Your International School

-CASEL’s SEL 3 Signature Practices Playbook is one of the best ways to get started with introducing SEL structure and practices into an international school setting for both adults and students, and can also be introduced to how your staff meetings are run.
+CASEL’s SEL 3 Signature Practices Playbook is one of the best ways to get started with introducing SEL structure and practices into an international school setting for both adults and students.
+It can also be introduced to influence how your staff meetings are run.

 It introduces three core practices, each with an excellent range of activities that you can apply in different settings in your school.
 These are: